AndreaPuffo/uncertain_cegis/documentation/INSTALLATION.md

 conda env create -f documentation/environment_unc_cegis.yml conda activate env_unc_cegis
 ```

+TODO: environment file not including Mosek, to be updated.
+pip3 install mosek

 TODO: add installation of jax aside (it depends on whether you have a CPU or GPU).